weatherlink/v2-api/_pages/api-use-cases.md

 <a name="getting-the-list-of-stations"></a>
 ## Getting the list of stations

 The get the list of stations your API Key has access to you can make an API call to the `/stations` API endpoint.
-More information is available in the <a href="api-reference">API Reference</a>.
+More information is available in the [API Reference](api-reference).

 Here is a quick example of the API response for the `/stations` API endpoint.